MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 Phase-detection signal processing toolbox
 =========================================

 This toolbox contains the **adaptive window cross-correlation (AWCC)** technique for processing dual-tip phase-detection probe signals in high-velocity air-water flows, developed by Matthias Kramer (UNSW Canberra) and Daniel Valero (IHE Delft), with contributions from Benjamin Hohermuth (ETH Zurich) and Stefan Felder (UNSW Sydney).
-The code is subject to further expansion and currently includes the following features:
+The code is subject to further expansion and currently includes the following features (version 1.2):

 - Single-threshold filter to detect air- and water-phases.
 - Segmentation of the signal based on a small number of encompassed bubbles/droplets.